mrtksn/DirectJSON/README.md

 # DirectJSON

-A Swift package that enables you to **use JSON intuitively** as if in JavaScript.
+A Swift package which enables you to **use JSON intuitively** as if in JavaScript.
 Just *use dots to access the JSON structure* like this:

 ```Swift
 let brand : String? = theCarsOf2023.json.ev.popular[0].brand